catherinestorm/mr_druggable_genome_pd/README.md

 ```

 2. Download/upload your QTL and disease GWAS data. eQTL data from the PsychENCODE and eQTLGen consortia can be accessed as shown below.
-For pQTL data, check out [this very helpful blog post](http://www.metabolomix.com/a-table-of-all-published-gwas-with-proteomics/).
+If you are looking for a comprehensive list of pQTL data available, check out [this very helpful blog post](http://www.metabolomix.com/a-table-of-all-published-gwas-with-proteomics/).

 ```bash
 bash ./mr_druggable_genome_pd/shell/eqtl_data_download.sh